What Causes Burst Pipes?

 Over time, the minerals in the hard water will start to build upon the inside walls of the pipes in your home.
 Eventually, the water flow will become constricted, much like it is when water freezes.
 Since the water cannot flow correctly, pressure starts to build up in the pipes and will eventually burst.

 Solution: If you have hard water, you should consider getting a water treatment system installed that can soften the water and remove the excess calcium and magnesium.
 This will help prevent the buildup from forming on the interior walls of the water lines and faucets inside the home.
-Here at Met Plumbing & Air Conditioning, we install whole house water filtration and treatment systems, depending on what type of solution you need for your home.
+Here at Met Plumbing & Air Conditioning, we install whole-house water filtration and treatment systems, depending on what type of solution you need for your home.

-TIP: Investing in a water softener system will help save you money over time.
+Tip: Investing in a water softener system will help save you money over time.
 Soft water requires using less soap and detergent to do dishes and wash clothes.
 Plus, you will find you are using less soap, shampoo, and conditioner and notice your skin feels softer.

 If you have an older home with metal steel pipes, rust can be a problem and cause burst pipes.
 As the pipes corrode, the metal becomes thinner, resulting in weakened pipe walls.
 If there is a sudden increase in water pressure, it can cause this section of the pipe to blow out.

 In addition, eventually, the rust will eat all the way through the waterline and create a water leak.
 While not an actual pipe burst, this small water leak can quickly become your worst nightmare.
-As the water slowly drips out of the pipe, it is eroding and removing rust from the pipe, making the hole bigger and bigger.
+As the water slowly drips out of the pipe, it is eroding and removes rust from the pipe, making the hole bigger and bigger.

 Solution: To avoid costly water damage repairs, the best solution is to inquire about plumbing repiping services.
 Repiping your home with modern plumbing pipes will stop the corrosion and rust, as well as get rid of rusty, smelly drinking water.
 Feel free to contact us to arrange a home consultation appointment to learn about different types of repiping solutions for your home.